livnoni/AndroidLocationApp/README.md

 This app is lightweight, free, open-sourced and very simple.

-The app have created by Yehuda Livnoni & Or Evron.
+Created by Yehuda Livnoni & Or Evron.